hashicorp/consul/plugin/file/README.md

 ## Description

 The file plugin is used for an "old-style" DNS server.
 It serves from a preloaded file that exists on disk.
-If the zone file contains signatures (i.e. is signed, i.e. DNSSEC) correct DNSSEC answers are returned.
+If the zone file contains signatures (i.e., is signed using DNSSEC), correct DNSSEC answers are returned.
 Only NSEC is supported!
-If you use this setup *you* are responsible for resigning the zonefile.
+If you use this setup *you* are responsible for re-signing the zonefile.

 ## Syntax